RippleOSI/RippleOSI-General-Issues-Ideas/README.md

 * open governance repo for ideas and long-term planning/strategy for Ripple Stack and Ripple Foundation

-* create any suggestions and ideas in the [ISSUES](https://github.com/RippleOSI/RippleOSI-General-Issues-Ideas/issues) tab, for discussion, prioritisation and planning
+* create any suggestions and ideas in the [ISSUES](https://github.com/RippleOSI/RippleOSI-General-Issues-Ideas/issues) tab, for discussion, prioritisation and planning for key programme issues that need broader access /discussion